eigenkernel/eigenkernel/README.md

 EigenKernel is a package of hybrid parallel solvers for (standard / generalized) real-symmetric eigenvalue problems.
 Here 'hybrid solver' means combination of high-performance routines from the distributed parallel numerical linear algebra libraries, ScaLAPACK, ELPA and EigenExa.
 You can test various combination of routines from a unique interface and find the best one for your problem and machine environment.

 EigenKernel also works as a mini-application (stand alone eigenvalue problem solver), named EigenKernel_App.
-This note shows usage of EigenBench shortly.
+This note shows usage of EigenKernel_App shortly.

-EigenBench requires input matrix data in [the MatrixMarket file format](http://math.nist.gov/MatrixMarket/).
+EigenKernel_App requires input matrix data in [the MatrixMarket file format](http://math.nist.gov/MatrixMarket/).
 Sample data files are stored in the `matrix/` directory.
 These are part of [ELSES matrix library](http://www.elses.jp/matrix/).

 ## Quick start
-You can build EigenBench only with ScaLAPACK (without ELPA and EigenExa).
+You can build EigenKernel_App only with ScaLAPACK (without ELPA and EigenExa).
 Test following commands to solve a generalized eigenvalue problem with the matrix size of M = 30.
 The sample Makefile.in supposes there are mpif90 over gfortran as a fortran compiler and libgomp as an OpenMP library.

     tar zxvf eigenkernel-*.tar.gz